 Getting started

-This guide will cover the basic steps to get started with the AICA framework, from installation to application examples.
+This guide will cover the basic steps to get started with the AICA System, from installation to application examples.

 Compatibility

-The AICA framework is officially supported on Ubuntu and macOS for both amd64 and arm64 architectures.
+The AICA System is officially supported on Ubuntu and macOS for both amd64 and arm64 architectures.

-The framework itself runs in a Docker container based on Ubuntu 22.04.
+AICA Core runs in a Docker container based on Ubuntu 24.04.
 Thanks to containerization, the majority of the installation and usage steps in this guide will be the same for macOS or Ubuntu host platforms unless otherwise indicated.

 There are some limitations with Docker on macOS compared to Docker on Ubuntu, which can affect advanced usage.
-For the best developer experience, use an Ubuntu 22.04 host machine.
+For the best developer experience, use a modern Ubuntu host machine (20.04 or higher) with Docker v19 or higher.

 Network sharing